joseph-a-levine/econ_metadata/README.md

 * JEL codes
 * Ephemera

 For the time period, this is more than half a million journal articles.
+The full list of journals included is available on the EconLit website.

 # Processing